The Weird Al Show: Cast

 Gedde Watanabe's character, Kuni, also appeared in Yankovic's film, UHF.
 David Bowe, Victoria Jackson, Kevin McCarthy, and Emo Philips who also were in the film made cameos on the show.

 Episodes

 Home media

-Shout Factory, a company known for bringing cult series to DVD, released The Weird Al Show: The Complete Series on August 15, 2006.
+The Weird Al Show: The Complete Series was released on August 15, 2006 by Shout Factory.
 It is a 3-DVD set of all 13 episodes of The Weird Al Show, plus bonus features.
 The episodes are presented in broadcast order.

 The Weird Al Show was released on DVD in Canada on September 26, 2006, alongside the U.S. release of his new album, Straight Outta Lynwood.

 Before the DVD set release, a compilation of the short music video segments for "Lousy Haircut", "Lasagna", and "Livin' in the Fridge" (as well as the show opening) was released on "Weird Al" Yankovic: The Ultimate Video Collection in 2003.